• Skip to primary navigation

 Notes

-*Almond flour: I use natural (unblanched) super-fine almond flour from Bob's Red Mill.
-Blanched should work too, though I have not tested this yet.
+*Almond flour: Most of the time I use natural (unblanched) super-fine almond flour from Bob's Red Mill, but blanched flour works too.

 Chilling the dough: You can also prepare the dough in advance (through step 3, without preheating the oven).
 Then cover and refrigerate dough for up to 1-2 days.